sonfack/KG-Linkage-Embedding/README.md

-# Application for Knowledge Graphs linkage using embeddings
+# Knowledge Graphs linkage using embeddings

-## How to run
+## How the method runs
 ### Create the corpus vector model (Skipgram for exple)
+The corpus used here is related to the tow knoledge bases and is supposed to have words form the properties of entities of both knowledge bases.

-### Create for each knowledge base file (ttl) it properties file (CSV format).
+### Create for each knowledge base file (ttl) it properties file (CSV format)
+The properties file of a knowledge base file is an extraction of entities of knowledge base file originaly on ttl format to a csv format.
+Note that entities are identified with their URI.
-For our case we have to call the src/kgmanagement/getEntitiesPropertiesValue funciton three times.
+For our case, we have to call the src/kgmanagement/getEntitiesPropertiesValue funciton three times.
 1. for our first knowledge base file
 2. for our second knowledge base file
 3. for our ground truth knowledge base file

-def test_getEntitiesPropertiesValue(self):
-     getEntitiesPropertiesValue("oryzabase_testold.ttl", None, "Datasets")
+eg: getEntitiesPropertiesValue("oryzabase_testold.ttl", None, "Datasets")

-### Create for each knowledge base file (ttl) it frequency model
+### Create for each knowledge base file it frequency model
-This frequency model will be use as weights for words vectors
+This frequency model will be use as weights for words vectors.
+We can compute 03 types of frequence models:
+1. tf: term frequency
+2. idf: inverse document frequency
+3. tfidf: term frquency inverser document frequency

 ### Create a file containing words and their tf or idf or tfidf